postmanlabs/labs-docs/src/pages/docs/writing-scripts/test-with-monitors.md

 ## Monitoring an API endpoint

 To monitor a specific endpoint, create a collection with different variants of the same endpoint in different requests.
 The idea here is to test responses for each variant, so as to cover the endpoint completely.
-Review a complete [reference of testing various aspects of a request](/docs/writing-scripts/test-scripts/).
+To learn more about testing requests, see [Writing tests](/docs/writing-scripts/test-scripts/).

 ## Monitoring an entire API